How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value

 Properties sold more than once in a year

 All our LTT statistics count transactions during 2018-19, in which the same property or piece of land may have been sold more than once.
 Our best estimate is that between 3.5% and 4% of transactions involved a piece of land which has been sold more than once in 2018-19.

 - buying a second home or holiday home

-Furthermore, it should be noted that LTT statistics include only properties sold in the past year.
-These statistics do not therefore represent the full stock of properties in a local authority.
+The LTT statistics only include properties sold in the past year.
+They don’t represent the full stock of properties in any local authority.